 ‘Congress workers too didn’t take NYAY seriously’

-New Delhi, May 28: A publicity agency of the Congress has told party high command that the Congress workers didn't take Nyuntam Aay Yojna (NYAY) or minimum income guarantee seriously during Lok Sabha campaigning, say sources.
+New Delhi, May 28: A publicity agency of the Congress has told party high command that even the Congress workers didn't take Nyuntam Aay Yojna (NYAY) or minimum income guarantee seriously during Lok Sabha campaigning, say sources.

-On March 26, Congress president Rahul Gandhi announced that 20% of the poorest families in the country would be annually given Rs.
+On March 26, Congress president Rahul Gandhi announced that 20 per cent of the poorest families in the country would be annually given Rs.
 72,000 each under the NYAY, if his party is voted to power.

 While releasing the Congress manifesto, his main focus was on NYAY.
 He said, "Narendra Modi said he deposit Rs 15 lakh in every bank account after bringing back black money.
 We all know that was a lie.
 We didn't lie but did the groundwork and arrived at the figure of Rs 72,000 per year; Rs 3,60,000 in five years.
 This will go directly to their accounts.
 And this will help remonetize what Modi had demonetised."